 since the town's inception and required a new access junction off the A127 Arterial Road.
 A McDonald's

 drive-thru and restaurant, built adjacent to the park, also opened this year.

-choice to Basildon Council in the proposed transfer of the remaining C.N.T. housing stock.
+providing an alternative choice to Basildon District Council in the proposed transfer of the remaining C.N.T. housing stock.

 The Laindon (formerly Laindon Hotel) public house built in 1896 is demolished.
 The building

 had stood empty and boarded up since closure in the late 1980s.
 The demolition and site